elie222/inbox-zero/README.md

 - `NEXTAUTH_SECRET` -- can be any random string (try using `openssl rand -hex 32` for a quick secure random string)
 - `GOOGLE_CLIENT_ID` -- Google OAuth client ID.
 More info [here](https://next-auth.js.org/providers/google)
 - `GOOGLE_CLIENT_SECRET` -- Google OAuth client secret.
 More info [here](https://next-auth.js.org/providers/google)
-- `TINYBIRD_TOKEN` -- Admin token for your Tinybird workspace (be sure to create an instance in the GCP `us-east4` region.
-This can also be changed via your `.env` if you prefer a different region).
 - `OPENAI_API_KEY` -- OpenAI API key.
 - `UPSTASH_REDIS_URL` -- Redis URL from Upstash.
 - `UPSTASH_REDIS_TOKEN` -- Redis token from Upstash.
+- `TINYBIRD_TOKEN` -- Admin token for your Tinybird workspace (be sure to create an instance in the GCP `us-east4` region.
+This can also be changed via your `.env` if you prefer a different region).
+You can also decide to disabled Tinybird and then the analytics and bulk unsubscribe features will be disabled.
+Set `NEXT_PUBLIC_DISABLE_TINYBIRD=true` if you decide to disable Tinybird.

 To run the migrations: